vasilakisfil/Introspected-REST/README.md

 > Roy Fielding
 >

+>The reason to make a real REST API is to get evolvability … a "v1" is a middle finger to your API customers, indicating RPC/HTTP (not REST)
+>
+> Roy Fielding
+>

 ## 6. REST applied in a modern API
 When engineering a REST API, there are 2 approaches:
 * design a specialized, usually UI-driven, API: the resources and their browsability is tightly coupled with the specific application that was built for